I wish I could offer more than my story-I wish I could tell of a cure, or of a new discovery or research. I hope one day that will be a possibility!

 -----Hyperemesis gravidarum is a very misunderstood sickness and it is hard to explain (without writing a way too long post like this) and therefore can be a very lonely, scary, frustrating illness to have.
 I want to say this right now though: The most important part of this entire post is the last paragraph.

 I was told my main goal was to avoid ketones in my urine-a danger to the baby and the first thing that happens after prolonged dehydration.
 I had to go back weekly to test for these.
 Back then (this is '93) I don't think there was any medication they could have given me.
 (More on that later.)
-So I laid in bed-literally-laid in bed for 10 weeks.
+So I laid in bed for ten weeks.
 I managed to eat the tiniest amount of calories and drink enough water to sometimes pass, sometimes fail those ketone tests, but I was lucky in that I managed to never need an IV again.
 Sleep was my only comfort.
 I would stuff a pillow under my stomach because it would hurt so badly (from not having any food in it and from throwing up) and will myself to sleep like that every night.
 I lost 15 pounds by the end of those 2 1/2 months.

 Another thing that hyperemesis does is cause your sense of smell to go off the wall crazy-I know this is common in the first trimester but it seemed so out-of-this world intensified.
 Picture every smell exaggerated 10 times over.
 If my poor hungry husband made himself a frozen pizza it would just kill me...for me it was like someone holding a rag soaked with a concoction of 100's of chemicals over my face.
 It would cause my nausea to hit the roof.
 I would beg him not to cook anything, not to open the fridge, not to get near me-not to even walk through the door of the bedroom.
 If the outside door opened I could smell the air-it smelled terrible to me.
-I swear I could tell you what the neighbors were cooking.
+I swear I could tell you what the neighbors were cooking three doors down.
 When you have hyperemesis, you just want a giant bubble around you-you can't stand the smell of anyone or anything.

-With my 5th child, I was lucky in that I really felt the sickness fell into the category of severe morning sickness, not hyperemesis-there was a marked difference and although I felt very sick I could function day to day.
+With my 5th child, I really felt the sickness fell into the category of severe morning sickness, not hyperemesis-there was a marked difference and although I felt very sick I could function day to day.
 I never wanted to eat, but felt better when I did.
 I was able to make basic meals for my family